davidalecrim1/redis-from-scratch/README.md

 ## Future Features
 - Use the actual redis client to test the server
 - add the hello command from redis
+- remove the string from get and set to work with []byte on client and server